adletec/sonic/README.md

 You can find more examples below.

 _sonic_ can execute formulas in two modes: **dynamic compilation mode** and **interpreted mode**.
-If **dynamic compilation mode** is used, _sonic_ will create a dynamic method at runtime and will generate the necessary MSIL opcodes for native execution of the formula.
-If a formula is re-executed with other variables, _sonic_ will take the dynamically generated method from its cache.
-Dynamic compilation mode is a lot faster when evaluating an expression, but has a higher overhead when building the formula.
+If **dynamic compilation mode** is used, _sonic_ will create a dynamic method at runtime and will generate the MSIL opcodes necessary for the native execution of the evaluation.
+If a formula is re-evaluated with other variables, _sonic_ will take the dynamically generated method from its cache (if enabled, which it is by default).
+Dynamic compilation mode is a lot faster when evaluating an expression, but has a higher overhead when building the evaluator.

 As a rule of thumb, you should use **dynamic compilation mode** if you are evaluating the same expressions multiple times with different variables, and **interpreted mode** if you are evaluating many different expressions only once.